Goopy–Bagha

 Goopy–Bagha is a series of Indian Bengali fantasy adventure comedy films.
 The series is based on a story by Satyajit Ray's grandfather Upendrakishore Ray Chowdhury.
-The first two films Gupi Gain Bagha Bain and its sequel Heerak Rajar Deshe were directed by Satyajit Ray, and the third Gupi Bagha Phire Elo was directed by his son Sandip Ray.
-The trilogy starred Tapen Chatterjee and Rabi Ghosh as Goopy and Bagha respectively.

-An animated film Goopi Gawaiya Bagha Bajaiya was made in Hindi, based on the story Goopy Gyne Bagha Byne.
+The first two films Goopy Gyne Bagha Byne (1969) and its sequel Hirak Rajar Deshe (1980) were directed by Satyajit Ray, and the third, Gupi Bagha Phire Elo (1992), was directed by his son Sandip Ray.
+The trilogy starred Tapen Chatterjee and Rabi Ghosh as Goopy and Bagha, respectively.
+The 2013 Hindi-language animated film Goopi Gawaiya Bagha Bajaiya was based on the story Goopy Gyne Bagha Byne.
 The film is directed by Shilpa Ranade.

 Satyajit Ray series

 Goopy Gyne Bagha Byne (1969)

 The story revolves around Gopinath Gayin (alias Gupi, played by Tapen Chatterjee), the son of a poor grocer Kanu Kyne from a village called Amloki.
 Goopy wants to become a singer but has a hoarse voice.
 Persuaded by village elders to sing for the king, he does so and is driven out of Amloki on a donkey for waking the king with his terrible singing.
 Exiled into a forest, he meets Bagha (Rabi Ghosh), another exile from nearby Hortuki sent to the forest – in Bagha's case, due to playing the drum badly.
 They start singing and drumming, initially to scare off a roaming tiger, and in the process, they attract a group of ghosts who are fascinated by their music.
 The king of ghosts grants them three boons: